Portshift/klar/README.md

 # Portshift Klar
-Integration of Clair and Docker Registry (supports both Clair API v1 and v3)

-Klar is a simple tool to analyze images stored in a private or public  Docker registry for security vulnerabilities using Clair https://github.com/coreos/clair.
-Klar is designed to be used as an integration tool so it relies on enviroment variables.
-It's a single binary which requires no dependencies.
+Klar is a tool to analyze images stored in a private or public  Docker registry for security vulnerabilities using Grype.

-Klar serves as a client which coordinates the image checks between the Docker registry and Clair.

 ## Binary installation